 Coronavirus vaccine: When will we have one?

-Coronavirus is spreading around the world, but there are still no vaccines to protect the body against the disease it causes, Covid-19.
+Coronavirus still poses a significant threat, but there are no vaccines proven to protect the body against the disease it causes - Covid-19.

 Why is a coronavirus vaccine important?